AmadeusW/amadeusw.github.io/_posts/2016-04-24-universal-app-animated-navigation.md

 Directional animation
 ===

-If a page always comes out from one edge and returns there afterwards, pass in transition's parameters through xaml.
+If a page always comes out from one edge and returns there afterwards, it's the easiest to pass in transition's parameters through xaml.

 Here, the red popup page uses `EdgeUIThemeTransition` associated with the **left edge**.